bartvanhalder/owlin-apidocs/README.md

 ============

 ### filter.save
-Only if you have permissions you can use this method to add or edit a filter.
+Use this method to create or edit a filter.

 The following url will create a filter searching for apple:
 ``https://newsroom.owlin.com/api/v1/filter.save/new?title=Apple&rules[]=[{“type":"search","value":"apple"}]&access_key=access_key&nonce=nonce&time=time``